 Sheryl and Allen turned their grief into a mission, as founders of the only nonprofit working on travel and tourism consumer protections.
 For ten years, they advocated on the problem side of travel abroad, now they offer a solution with premier Travel HEROES Safety Certification.
 Everyone should know how to avoid risks, get help and home with an individualized Emergency Action Plan.

 Sheryl is publicly recognized as an industry expert, speaker, award winning author and advocate.
 “Depart Smart is the most important professional work I have ever done,” says Sheryl.

 Sheryl passionately believes every person, especially students going abroad on programs, should possess super skills to get help and home safely.

 She has been seen in USA Today, Saturday Evening Post, ABC, NBC, CBS, Newsweek, Forbes, Huffington Post and more.
 She pours her time and talent into Depart Smart’s four pillars of strength: Awareness, Tools and Resources, Education and Advocacy in award-winning ways.

-Sheryl is proud to attract industry leaders who have helped Depart Smart earn Emmy & Telly awards for public service announcements, Guidestar Partner status for transparency, the first ever state bill to put the “count” in “accountability” – safety reports on programs escorting our kids into foreign country for school credit.
+Sheryl is proud to attract industry leaders who have helped Depart Smart earn Emmy & Telly awards for public service announcements, Guidestar Platinum Partner status for transparency, the first ever state bill to put the “count” in “accountability” – safety reports on programs escorting our kids into foreign country for school credit.

 Sheryl is also the mother of Alec Hill, as well as the host mom to eight international youth for more than twelve years.
-The Hills are proud to share their family with Sari of Finland, Caroline of Sweden, Sylvie of France, Gilly of South Africa, Nikita of Germany, Yusuke of Japan, Roberto of Chile, and João of Brazil.
-The Hills have been in foreign countries with all of of them.
+The Hills are proud to share their family with Sari of Finland, Caroline of Sweden, Sylvie of France, Gilly of South Africa, Nikita of Germany, Yusuke of Japan, Roberto of Chile and João of Brazil.
+The Hills have been in foreign countries with all of them.
 They believe in the value of intercultural experiences.